 Your children’s health is top priority.
 You want them to have the best health possible, and good health starts with the teeth.
-Without healthy teeth, your children’s looks and speaking ability will suffer, causing self-esteem and social problems.
+Without healthy teeth, your children’s looks and speaking ability will suffer, possibly causing self-esteem and social problems.
 Bad teeth can also affect your child’s ability to eat healthy foods.

 When should your child start brushing their teeth, and how can they learn quickly?